-Example: 1♠(P)1NT(P) 2♥ All Pass

-Lead a heart!
+Example: 1♠ (P) 1NT (P) 2♥ All Pass Lead a heart!

-- B. If the opponents have taken a sacrifice and your side has a majority of the high cards, trump leads may limit the number of ruffs for the declarer. - C. Part score auctions where you have xxx or xxxx and dummy can score ruffs
+- b) If the opponents have taken a sacrifice and your side has a majority of the high cards trump leads may limit the number of ruffs. - c) Part-score auctions where you have xxx or xxxx trumps and dummy may score ruffs